 Gain scheduling is a blanket term to describe a standard approach for handling such complicating conditions.
 The general idea is to switch in various sets of gain parameters while the machine is operating in different modes or carrying different loads.

-Another important technique for improving real-world performance is feedforward.
-Feedforward has no dynamical effect on system stability, and is therefore a sort-of ‘free lunch’ for improving axis performance.
-As my previous Torque Feedforward Deep Dive indicated, knowledge of the system weight or motion kinematics can be used to feed-forward a motor torque command that lessens the burden on the PID, thereby allowing less aggressive servo values to be used.
+Another important technique for improving real world performance is feedforward.
+Feedforward has no dynamical effect on system stability and is therefore a sort of ‘free lunch’ for improving axis performance.
+As our previous Torque Feedforward Deep Dive indicated, knowledge of the system weight or motion kinematics can be used to feed-forward a motor torque command that lessens the burden on the PID, thereby allowing less aggressive servo values to be used.

 Most manual tuning methods rely on subjective assessments such as 'over damped' or 'under damped'.
-Automatic machine tuning, referred to as 'auto-tuning', holds out the promise of making this process more scientific.
-Better still, automatic tuning places much, if not all, of the tuning burden on an algorithm.
+Automatic machine tuning, referred to as 'auto-tuning', holds out the promise of making this process morescientific, and certainly less time consuming.

 Auto-tuning methods tend to use academically researched tuning methods.
 Of these, Zeigler-Nichols (ZN) is the best known.
 Unlike the manual methods described above, this method assumes a certain mathematical model to describe the process to be controlled, and then performs tests which are translated through a series of rules into the PID parameters.

-As we have learned from the sections above though, auto tuner values generally don’t provide values under actual machine operating conditions.
-So treat auto-tuning parameters as an initial suggestion, and plan to hand-optimize from there.
+As we have learned from the sections above though, auto tuner values generally do not provide values under actual machine operating conditions.
+So treat auto-tuning parameters as an initial suggestion, and plan to hand optimize from there.

 Frequency asked questions

 One final technique for improving your machine’s performance is frequency-based filtering.
 To the extent that a servo loop is a dynamic response system, we can place various kinds of filters on the input signals or the output signals of the servo loop to make them less prone to oscillation.